Zefile8/Format-Friends/README.md

 - Garbo format Discord: https://discord.gg/zf9J2RUZkm
 - My other repositories!
 _____
-Message me on Discord @Zefile#5500 if you have any questions or issues.
+Message me on Discord @zefile if you have any questions or issues.